 I continued to search and shuffle things around to see if I may have somehow placed my wallet somewhere in the kitchen when I was dropping all my groceries off.
 As I was looking in one of my frequently used purses hanging on a chair I found 2 of my stylus pens I thought I had lost.
 This took Kendall’s line of thinking to a deeper level as I considered that there are people on this island (in this world) that do not have a wallet, bank cards or money to lose and that I should try not to get too bent out of shape over it.

-Other things I did to cover myself for lost wallet
+Other things I did to cover myself for the lost wallet

 - Called 911 and was told nothing had been turned in, and to try again tomorrow.
 The policeman on the other end asked no name or details.